mrismanaziz/Reforestation/README.md

-## What do you do when your bunny gets wet?
-You get your hare dryer.
+## What do you call an alligator in a vest?
+An in-vest-igator!